pjahn89/portfolio_media/stories/genji.md

 ---

-![Genji scouting output (hero)](/assets/img/2k_banner.png) **Caption:** Final output format: a baseball-card scouting artifact that combines ratings, explainable drivers, and evaluation in one page.
+![Genji scouting output (hero)](/assets/img/2k_banner.png)

 ## TL;DR
 This was a major project in my second startup: build a scouting system for the NBA 2K League that could stand up to real decisions.
 That is, drafts, lineups, coaching, and game patches.